 On Canadian campuses there are many opportunities to join clubs and associations.
 These clubs can be centred around hobbies, culture, language, religion, and other common interests students share.
 During orientation week there will be plenty of opportunities to learn more about these clubs and associations and how you can be a member!
 We encourage all students to join clubs on campus as its a great way to meet other students who may not be in your residence or your programme.

 The age of majority in Canada differs by province.
 In Alberta, Manitoba, Ontario, PEI, Quebec and Saskatchewan the age of majority is 18.
 In British Columbia, New Brunswick, Newfoundland and Nova Scotia the age of majority is 19.
 If you fall under this age you must have a guardian or custodian in order to attain a study visa.
 Custodianship requires that legal arrangements be made to give the custodian in Canada permission to act in place of a parent.
 At Campus Servus we work with the leading company in Canada who can arrange guardianship for you or your child.
-Please contact us for further information.
+Please contact us

 Most universities and colleges in Canada still have one or two residences which are single gender.
 Some institutions have allocated specific floors within one building as single gender.
 It is best to contact the Housing & Residence Office of the university or college to attain more information.

 While Canada is officially bilingual not all Canadians speak French.
 In fact, there are only 7 million mother tongue French speakers in Canada.
 Outside of Quebec and New Brunswick, French is not spoken much at all.
 If you are interested in learning French or being educated in French there are opportunities in Canada to do so but speaking French is certainly not a requirement to enjoying your time in Canada.